What is the w2 form 2025?

 If you lost your copy or never received one from your employer, contact them to get a copy.
 You can also contact the IRS for help.
 IRS agents will need your personal information, employer's name and address to locate a copy.

-If these options fail, you can proceed by using IRS Form 4852, the substitute for Form W-2, to file your federal income taxes.
-To complete the form, you'll need your paychecks for 2023.
-Be sure to include income details such as wages, tips, social security and medicare wages, and taxes withheld throughout the calendar year.
+If these options fail, you can proceed by using IRS Form 4852, the substitute for Form W-2, to file your federal income taxes for 2024.
+To complete the form, you'll need your paychecks for 2024.
+Include income details such as wages, tips, social security and Medicare wages, and taxes withheld throughout the 2024 calendar year.

 Form 4852 can also be used if your employer provided you with a W-2 containing inaccurate information.